Core Idea

 Remedies

-- Over-communicate deliberately: Default to sharing, not withholding.
-Use Alignment-vs-Informational-Meetings purposefully to push context downward.
+- Over-communicate deliberately: Default to sharing, not withholding; use Alignment-vs-Informational-Meetings to push context downward

-- Use Managementese as a warning sign: Corporate language that obscures rather than clarifies is often a leading indicator that a manager has lost the habit of genuine communication.
+- Use Managementese as a warning sign: Corporate language that obscures is a leading indicator that genuine communication has broken down

 Related Concepts